flutils/frontline-registry-cleaner/README.md

 After bringing development in-house in 2012, we released it open source in 2015 with the intention of continuing to develop it.
 We still use it and have been implementing fixes to make it compatible with the latest software.

 The current version provides the ability to define scanning criteria, remove junk files & damaged registry entries and generally improve performance of a Windows® based system.
-We will publish the future roadmap soon.
+We will publish the roadmap soon.

-The aim of this repository is to provide continual development of this tool and an outlet for experimentation from our company & the wider community.
+The aim of this repository is to facilitate the continual development of this tool and an outlet for experimentation from our company & the wider community.

 --